GoogleContainerTools/skaffold/docs/design_proposals/user_survey_hooks.md

 ## Background

-Currently, we get feedback on skaffold via skaffold HaTs survey.
+Currently, we get feedback on Skaffold via Skaffold HaTS survey.
-However, in this survey we don't get feedback on new or existing features.
+However, in this survey we cannot prompt users for feedback on existing features or new proposed features.
-We also can't get enough information from our existing customers on how they are using certain features in case we want to make any changes. e.g.
+It is difficult for us to solicit feedback on existing features and the impact of proposed changes.
-With render v2, we are changing how deploy works.
+For example, with render v2, we are changing how deploy works.
 This may affect our existing helm deployer users.
 See [#6166](https://github.com/GoogleContainerTools/skaffold/issues/6166)

 ## Design

+This document proposes to extend the existing HaTS survey framework to incorporate a set of user surveys.

-### User survey Definition
+### User survey definition
 In order to make sure only relevant surveys are shown to user, we have added a survey config.
 ```
 type config struct {
 	id           string
+	// promptText is shown to the user and should be formatted so each line should fit in < 80 characters.
+	// For example: `As a Helm user, we are requesting your feedback on a proposed change to Skaffold's integration with Helm.`
 	promptText   string
+	// expiresAt places a time limit of the user survey.
+As users are only prompted every two weeks
+	// by design, this time limit should be at least 4 weeks after the upcoming release date to account
+	// for release propagation lag to Cloud SDK and Cloud Shell.
 	expiresAt    time.Time
 	isRelevantFn func([]util.VersionedConfig) bool
-	link         string
+	surveyURL         string
 }

 ```